Sanjeev0815/Air-Polllutant/replit.md

 ## Overview

-This is a comprehensive Streamlit web application designed for short-term forecasting of gaseous air pollutants (O₃ and NO₂) using satellite and reanalysis data.
-The system provides an end-to-end solution for environmental monitoring and prediction, featuring data preprocessing, machine learning model training, and interactive visualization capabilities.
-The application supports multi-step workflows including data upload, preprocessing, model training with LSTM/GRU and Random Forest algorithms, and real-time forecasting with safety threshold monitoring.
+This is a Streamlit-based dashboard application for forecasting air pollutants (O₃ and NO₂) using satellite and reanalysis data.
+The application provides a complete machine learning pipeline including data upload, preprocessing, model training, and forecasting capabilities.
+It supports multiple forecasting models including Random Forest and deep learning models (LSTM/GRU when TensorFlow is available).
+The dashboard is designed for environmental scientists and researchers who need to predict short-term air pollution levels.

 ## User Preferences